Solvro/mobile-topwr/README.md

 ## 🇵🇱

-ToPWR to aplikacja mobilna stworzona przez studentów dla studentów Politechniki Wrocławskiej.
-Licznik dni do sesji, mapka kampusu, informacje o dziekanatach, kółkach naukowych i licznik wolnych miejsc parkingowych na żywo - wszystko, co trzeba w jednym miejscu.
+ToPWR to aplikacja mobilna stworzona przez studentów, dla studentów Politechniki Wrocławskiej.
+Licznik dni do sesji, mapka kampusu, informacje o dziekanatach, kołach naukowych i licznik wolnych miejsc parkingowych na żywo – wszystko, co trzeba, w jednym miejscu.
 Life made easy. 🚀

 ToPWR to efekt naszych doświadczeń i pomysłów, którymi chcielibyśmy się podzielić z innymi studentami.
-Bo przecież każdy z nas zaczynał od zera, więc dlaczego by nie stworzyć czegoś, co ułatwiłoby życie na uczelni?
-Zależało nam, żeby każdy student miał w kieszeni takiego kumpla, co go wspiera i pomaga ogarnąć to wszystko.
-Bo studia to nie tylko nauka, to też odkrywanie, poznawanie, czasem trochę gubienie się i to jest w porządku.
+Bo przecież każdy z nas zaczynał od zera, więc dlaczego nie stworzyć czegoś, co ułatwiłoby życie na uczelni?
+Zależało nam, aby każdy student miał w kieszeni takiego kumpla, który go wspiera i pomaga ogarnąć to wszystko.
+Bo studia to nie tylko nauka, to także odkrywanie, poznawanie, czasem trochę gubienie się – i to jest w porządku.

 ## 🇬🇧

-ToPWR is a mobile application created by students for students of Wrocław University of Science and Technology.
-A countdown to exams, a campus map, information about dean's offices, student science clubs and live free parking places counter – everything you need in one place.
+ToPWR is a mobile application created by the students, for the students of Wrocław University of Science and Technology.
+A countdown to exams, a campus map, information about dean's offices, student science clubs, and a live counter for available parking spots – everything you need in one place.
 Life made easy. 🚀

-ToPWR is the result of our experiences and ideas that we want to share with other students.
-After all, each of us started from scratch, so why not create something that would make university life easier?
-We wanted every student to have a friend in their pocket, supporting and helping them manage everything.
-Because university is not just about studying; it's also about discovering, meeting new people, sometimes getting a little lost, and that's okay.
+ToPWR is the result of our experiences and ideas, which we want to share with other students.
+After all, each of us started from scratch, so why not create something that makes university life easier?
+We wanted every student to have a companion in their pocket, supporting and helping them manage everything.
+Because uni life is not just about studying; it's also about discovering, meeting new people, sometimes getting a little lost, and that's okay.

-## Projects history
+## Project history

-It was initially created by KN Solvro members in native mobile technologies (Android & iOS) and Strapi backend back in 2022 (v0.5.1 was released in 3.10.2022).
+The app was initially created by KN Solvro members using native mobile technologies (Android & iOS) and a Strapi backend in 2022 (v0.5.1 was released on October 3, 2022).

-Now we're redesigning and remaking it with fascinating new features in Flutter and Directus CMS, and we're coming close to our first release 🚀.
+Now, we're redesigning and remaking it with exciting new features using Flutter and Directus CMS, and we’re nearing our first release 🚀.
 Stay tuned 😎.

 ## Current team